StephenGriffies/StephenGriffies.github.io/_pages/researchI.md

 </p>

 <figure> <img src="/assets/images/Fig5_Dufour_etal2015.jpg">
-<figcaption>DIC and mesoscale eddies in CM2.6 near South Africa.
-This
+<figcaption>DIC and mesoscale eddies in CM2.6 near South Africa from
-image shows the mult-scale features arising from the mesoscale eddy field. </figcaption> </figure>
+Dufour et al (2015).
+This image shows the multi-scale features arising from the mesoscale eddy field.
+The black line represents a front, with the eddy-induced transport of tracer across the front a question addressed in the paper.
+Click <a href="/researchII/"> here for more on Southern Ocean research.</a> </figcaption> </figure>